KWIKERRR/first_api_deploy_on_dash_app/README.md

 ### Welcome to our first api in python deployed with a Dash app !

-Please see requirements.txt.

-Please check my_api.py in the script folder.
+Check my_api.py in the scripts folder to see our api !

-Our api requests imdb, so you need to have an imdb's account.
+Check app.py to see the app implementation !

-Please, change the IMDB_KEY by yours in app.py if you want to use our api :))
+###### Please, change the IMDB_KEY (imdb account requested) by yours in app.py if you want to use our api :))

 Then, try :
 ```